The 9 Percent Club

 Over-confident chest-thumpers sincereley believe they’re capable.
 And, because confidence is one of the (unreliable) metrics humans use to evaluate others’ potential, we believe they’re capable, too.

-They think they’re not ready when they actually are.
+They think they’re not ready, but they really are.

 Out of modesty, these potential leaders stay silent.
 And sadly, their talents go unseen.
 These quietly competent people get undervalued and overlooked.

-As a result, careers stall and companies underperform.
+As a result, companies suffer and careers stall.

 The 9% Club fixes that.